Sen-Yao/Senyao-Markdown-Notes/大学课堂笔记/英语/学习档案/Portfolio Week 2.md

 Then, we watched a serious of video about how people control their emotion.
 The words impressed me the most is from a optimistic girl."We should focus on what we can do instead of what we could have done."

+So, I will try my best to improve my EQ in the coming four years.